jclavijo/pharmacy_counting/README.md

 Imagine you are a data engineer working for an online pharmacy.
 You are asked to generate a list of all drugs, the total number of UNIQUE individuals who prescribed the medication, and the total drug cost, which must be listed in descending order based on the total drug cost and if there is a tie, drug name in ascending order.

-Disclosure: The projects that Insight Data Engineering Fellows work on during the program are much more complicated and interesting than this coding challenge.
-This challenge only tests you on the basics.

 # Steps to Submit your solution
 * To submit your entry please use the link you received in your coding challenge invite email
 * You will only be able to submit through the link one time